Information-theoretic bounds on quantum advantage in machine learning: Average-case prediction error

-Alice then sends the register $B$ to Bob, hoping that Bob can decode the state $\rho_{\cE_a}$ to recover her chosen message $a$.
-Using the quantum ML model, Bob performs a measurement that outputs the function $h_{Q,a}(x)$.
-Because by assumption the function $h_{Q,a}(x)$ achieves a small average-case prediction error with high probability, and because the packing net has been constructed so that the functions $\{f_{\cE_a}\}$ are sufficiently distinguishable, Bob can decode successfully with high probability.
-Because Alice chose from among $|\mathcal{S}|$ possible messages, the mutual information of Alice's register $C$ and Bob's measurement outcome must be at least of order $\log |\mathcal{S}|$ bits.
-According to Holevo's theorem, this means that the Holevo $\chi$ quantity of Alice's ensemble, the mutual information of the $C$ and $B$ registers in the state $\rho_A$, must also be $\chi=\Omega(\log |\mathcal{S})|$.
-Furthermore, we can analyze how $\chi$ depends on $N_Q$, finding that each additional application of $\cE_a$ to the $B$ register can increase $\chi$ by at most $\mathcal{O}(m)$.
+for $s = 1, \ldots, |\mathcal{S}|$.
+Alice then sends the randomly sampled quantum state $\rho_{\cE_s}$ to Bob, hoping that Bob can decode the state $\rho_{\cE_s}$ to recover her chosen message $s$.
+Using the quantum ML model, Bob can produce the function $h_{Q, s}(x)$.
+Because by assumption the function $h_{Q, s}(x)$ achieves a small average-case prediction error with high probability, and because the packing net has been constructed so that the functions $\{f_{\cE_s}\}$ are sufficiently distinguishable, Bob can determine $s$ successfully with high probability.
+Because Alice chose from among $|\mathcal{S}|$ possible messages, the mutual information of the chosen message $s$ and Bob's measurement outcome must be at least of order $\log |\mathcal{S}|$ bits.
+According to Holevo's theorem, the Holevo $\chi$ quantity of Alice's ensemble Eq.~\eqref{eq:randomensemble} upper bounds this mutual information, and therefore must also be $\chi=\Omega(\log |\mathcal{S})|$.
+Furthermore, we can analyze how $\chi$ depends on $N_Q$, finding that each additional application of $\cE_s$ can increase $\chi$ by at most $\mathcal{O}(m)$.
 We conclude that $\chi =\mathcal{O}(m N_{\mathrm{Q}})$, yielding the lower bound $N_{\mathrm{Q}} = \Omega(\log(|\mathcal{S}|) / m)$.
-The lower bound applies to any quantum ML, where the size $|\mathcal{S}|$ of the packing net depends on the average-case prediction error $\epsilon$.
+The lower bound applies to any quantum ML model, where the size $|\mathcal{S}|$ of the packing net depends on the average-case prediction error $\epsilon$.
 This completes the first part of the proof.

-In the second part, we explicitly construct a restricted classical ML model that achieves a small average-case prediction error using a modest number of experiments.
-In the restricted classical ML model, an input $x_i$ is selected by sampling from the probability distribution $\mathcal{D}$, and an experiment is performed in which the observable $O$ is measured in the output quantum state $\cE(\ketbra{x_i}{x_i})$, obtaining measurement outcome $o_i$ which has expectation value $\Tr(O \cE(\ketbra{x_i}{x_i}))$.
+In the second part, we explicitly construct an ML model in the restricted classical setting that achieves a small average-case prediction error using a modest number of experiments.
+In this ML model, an input $x_i$ is selected by sampling from the probability distribution $\mathcal{D}$, and an experiment is performed in which the observable $O$ is measured in the output quantum state $\cE(\ketbra{x_i}{x_i})$, obtaining measurement outcome $o_i$ which has expectation value $\Tr(O \cE(\ketbra{x_i}{x_i}))$.
 A total of $N_{\mathrm{C}}$ such experiments are conducted.
-Then, the classical ML model minimizes the least-squares error to find the best fit within the aforementioned packing net $\mathcal{S}$:
+Then, the ML model minimizes the least-squares error to find the best fit within the aforementioned maximal packing net $\mathcal{S}$:

 Because the measurement outcome $o_i$ fluctuates about the expectation value of $O$, it may be impossible to achieve zero training error.
 Yet it is still possible for $h_{\mathrm{C}}$ to achieve a small average-case prediction error, potentially even smaller than the training error.
 We use properties of maximal packing nets and of quantum fluctuations of measurement outcomes to perform a tight statistical analysis of the average-case prediction error, finding that with high probability $\sum_{x \in \{0, 1\}^n} \mathcal{D}(x) \left| h_{\mathrm{C}}(x) - \Tr(O \mathcal{E}(\ketbra{x}{x})) \right|^2 = \mathcal{O}(\epsilon)$, provided that $N_{\mathrm{C}}$ is of order $\log(|\mathcal{S}|) / \epsilon$.